Emakhapila/SQL-SERIES/ALX Africa Maji Ndogo Integrated Project Part 1README.md

 High-Risk Data Remediation: Executed a critical data-fix for the well_pollution table.
 Discovered and corrected inconsistencies where wells were erroneously classified as "Clean" despite containing biological contaminants (e.g., E. coli).
 This involved a safe-update workflow using a temporary copy table before committing the fixes.

-Geographic Standardization: Applied string functions (UPPER(), TRIM()) to standardize all town and province names for consistent cross-referencing.
+Geographic Standardization: Applied string functions to standardize all town and province names for consistent cross-referencing.

 Phase 2: Advanced Relational Analysis
 I integrated the disparate datasets using intricate joins to create a thorough analytical model: